babel/generator-babel-boilerplate/README.md

 1. Load the module in the [test setup file](https://github.com/6to5/6to5-library-boilerplate/blob/master/test/setup/setup.js).
   Attach any exported variables to global object if you'll be using them in your tests.
 2. Update both `.jshintrc` files to include any new global variable that you have added
-3. Add those same global variables to the `mochaGlobals` array in `config/index.json`
+3. Add those same global variables to the `mochaGlobals` array in `package.json` under `to5BoilerplateOptions`